nodys/cssy/readme.md

 }
 ```

+## Css meta-language: sass, stylus, less, ...

+Cssy provide [parsers for common css meta-languages](./src/parsers).
+But, cssy does not depend on them so you can install only what you use, and control version according to you needs.
+For instance, to use less sources with cssy, add [less](https://www.npmjs.org/package/less) to your package dependencies (`npm install --save less`).

+If you need something more specific, you may add your own parser.

 ## Parser

 Parser's job is to read a source from any format (sass, stylus, less, *whatever*), and to return a **css source** and a **source-map**.

-**Cssy now how to handle most of the sources: css, sass, stylus and less.** But if you need something more specific, you may provide your own parser.

 - Parsers use the [same api](#functions) than any other function used in cssy
 - See [options.parser](#options) to add your own parser before cssy's parsers
 - See [cssy's parsers for common css meta-languages](./src/parsers) as example.
 - Parser are executed in series, until one return a context with a source-map.

 ## Processor